 $10,000 per year or more

-Mayor Charlie Hales and the City Commissioners enthusiastically supported the Small Legal Business Clinic as an important resource for Portland’s small business community.
+Mayor Ted Wheeler and the City Commissioners enthusiastically supported the Small Legal Business Clinic as an important resource for Portland’s small business community.
 The City of Portland has been a huge supporter of the SBLC and our mission since 2006.

 The Oregon Law Foundation supports access to justice by obtaining and distributing funds to provide legal services to persons of lesser means.
 Their generous grant allowed the Small Business Legal Clinic to support low-income non-traditional business owners and their dreams of economic empowerment.